GOQii

 • BUY GOQii

-December 13, 2015 By Luke Coutinho Leave a Comment
+June 27, 2024 By Luke Coutinho Leave a Comment

-You would have heard of the saying.
-‘Almost all diseases begin in the gut’.
-Well it’s true and maintaining the right ‘microflora’ (balance of good bacteria) in the gut is crucial for great health, immunity and even, preventing, healing and recovery from serious diseases like cancer.
+You would have heard of the saying, ‘Almost all diseases begin in the gut’.
+Well, it’s true.
+Maintaining the right ‘microflora’ (balance of good bacteria) in the gut is crucial for great health, immunity and even preventing, healing and recovering from serious diseases like cancer.

-Your intestines (gut) contain pounds of good bacteria, whose job it is to help with the absorption of nutrients from the food you eat.
-The ‘good bacteria’ determines the strength of your immunity, regulates weight loss, recovery, healing, colon health, toxicity in the body and several other functions.
+Your intestines (gut) contain pounds of good bacteria that help with the absorption of nutrients from the food you eat.
+These ‘good bacteria’ determine the strength of your immunity, regulate weight loss, aid recovery, support colon health, manage body toxicity, and handle several other functions.

-The gut also contains yeast (fungals) which if exceeds in numbers compared to the good bacteria, causes serious digestive issues, affects assimilation of nutrients, and can cause leaky gut, vaginal rashes, IBS and several other bowel and GI tract disorders.
-It is extremely important that the proportion of good bacteria is maintained at all times, especially in children.
+The gut also contains yeast (fungals), which, if exceeds in number compared to the good bacteria, cause serious digestive issues, affect nutrient assimilation, and can cause leaky gut, vaginal rashes, IBS and other bowel and GI tract disorders.
+It is crucial to maintain the proportion of good bacteria, especially in children.

-A shortage of these bacteria can also be the leading cause of allergies, skin problems, headaches, migraines, in ability to lose weight and even contribute towards piling on fat.
-Energy levels of the person fall when there is an imbalance.
+A shortage of good bacteria can lead to allergies, skin problems, headaches, migraines, inability to lose weight, and even contribute to fat accumulation.
+Energy levels can fall when there is an imbalance.

 Everything we eat and drink passes through the gut along the gastrointestinal (GI) tract.
-It seems simple enough, but the tube like GI tract, lined with a thin, sticky mucous, is embedded with millions of bacteria that live, grow, and metabolize (digesting and absorbing) in what’s considered a complex ecosystem comprised of both beneficial and harmful bacteria.
+This tube-like GI tract, lined with a thin, sticky mucous, is embedded with millions of bacteria that live, grow, and metabolize (digesting and absorbing) in a complex ecosystem comprised of both beneficial and harmful bacteria.

-I would say maintaining gut health is one of the most important and least looked into things.
-Many lifestyles that we adopt deplete the gut of the ‘ good’ bacteria’ and that’s where all health problems begin, something as small as acne to something as deadly as cancer.
+Maintaining gut health is one of the most important and least addressed aspects of overall health.
+Many lifestyles choices deplete the gut of the ‘good’ bacteria’, leading to health problems ranging from acne to deadly diseases like cancer.

 If you have more bad bacteria (fungus) than good bacteria in your gut, even the healthy food you eat will not be assimilated the right way.
-Whether you choose to eat clean, organic or expensive foods, it does not matter if your gut microflora is out of balance.
+Even if you eat clean, organic, or expensive foods, it does not matter if your gut microflora is out of balance.
+This is where probiotics come in.

 Probiotic bacteria do several things that contribute to good health and immunity.